MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Benchmark construction

-"Editing\_prompt" is the edited caption while "Original\_prompt" is the origin one .
-"Blended\_word" is the subject to be edited."Emphasize" is the word which should be emphasized. "editing\_instruction" is the description of editing.Something else that needs attention is in the editing type "delete instrument" , we create another key "neg\_prompt" , which helps to reduce the possibility of deleted instruments still appearing.
+``Editing\_prompt" refers to the edited caption, while ``source\_prompt" denotes the original caption.
+"Blended\_word" indicates the subject to be edited, and ``Emphasize" represents the word that should be highlighted. ``Editing\_instruction" provides a description of the editing process.
+Additionally, in the editing type ``delete instrument," we introduce another key, ``neg\_prompt", which helps reduce the likelihood of deleted instruments reappearing.